chaoss/augur/docs/source/schema/working_tables.rst

     * commit_parents - this table keeps a record of parent commits that are squashed during Facade Worker execution.

-        * Worker Associated With It?

-            * Facade Worker

     Other working tables are:

     * exclude